dailybruin/training/tools-and-git/git.md

 git init <Project Name>
 ```

 If you don’t specify a project name, i.e., run just `git init`, a repository will be initialized in your current working directory.
+Do this when you already have a directory created that contains all your code and you are inside that directory on your command line.

 A git repository is really just defined by a folder called `.git` that git uses to keep track of everything in the repository.
 If you want to keep all of the files in a repository but no longer have it be a repository, you can just delete the `.git` folder (i.e, `rm -rf .git`).